jnambia4/SBMP-App/README.md

   - Passenger

 ### [Home page](https://2qbdm0akjg.execute-api.ap-southeast-1.amazonaws.com/Prod/homepage) ###
 This page provides links to all the various services available to the user, based on the user role.
-For first time user login, this page also adds the user profile in the back-end database, based on details returned by Cognito.

   - Common services for all users:
     - View Profile